HanXHX/ansible-debian-dotdeb/README.md

 - [Debian 8.0 Jessie has been released, and what it means for Dotdeb](https://www.dotdeb.org/2015/04/26/debian-8-0-jessie-has-been-released-and-what-it-means-for-dotdeb/)
 - Provide 3 versions of PHP (only for Debian Wheezy): 5.4, 5.5, 5.6
-- If `dotdeb_php_version` is undefined, PHP version is 5.6 with php5 packages
 - On Debian Jessie, you can use [PHP7 packages](https://www.dotdeb.org/2015/12/04/php-7-0-0-is-available-for-jessie/)
 - Downgrade PHP version is not supported!